visrealm/pico9918/DEBUGGING.md

 - **The GPU, past the instruction core.** `gpu.py` runs a real program - Tursi's F18A GPU Mandelbrot, credited in `test/live/gpu-programs/README.md` - on both cores now: the Thumb one on a board, `run9900_c` on the desktop, against one shared reference.
 So the instruction set, the `>6000` register window, the `>FFFE` workspace and the restart handshake are gated.
-What is still ungated is the rest of the glue: the DMA port at `>8000`, the palette guard's fault path, the config-action callbacks and the flash request.
-Each needs a program written for it, and the DMA port and the palette guard need an MPU, so they only exist on a board.
+The DMA port at `>8000` is gated too, by the `dma` stage: a GPU program stages eight parameter bytes and writes the trigger, which is an MPU fault on a board and a software address compare on the desktop, so running it both ways is a differential test of the two routes to one engine.
+What is still ungated is the rest of the glue: the palette guard's fault path, which that stage walks through incidentally on every parameter store without asserting anything about it, the config-action callbacks and the flash request.
+Each needs a program written for it, and the palette guard needs an MPU, so it only exists on a board.